oracle-livelabs/spatial-graph/spatial-python/detect-anomalies/detect-anomalies.md

 ## Task 3: Detect anomalies

+In this task you represent each spatiotemporal cluster as a point with attributes for the time range, and then identify transactions that occurred within the same time range but far enough away to be considered suspicious.

-2. Create centroids for clusters with attributes for label and time range.
+2. Oracle Spatial provides many operations to aggregate and summarize data.
+One of these operations is called "aggregate centroid" which accepts a set of points and returns a single point in the middle.
+Run the following to create centroids for the current customer's spatiotemporal clusters with attributes for cluster label and time range.

       ```
       <copy>